mahoushoujorose/pkmnplusgreen/README.md

 ![Overworld screenshot](https://i.imgur.com/kqSmiX5.png)
 ![Battle screenshot](https://i.imgur.com/ga6yUE1.png)

-## Who owns this?
+## Credits?
 This is just a patch!
 Pokemon, the game itself, and the trainer design all belong to Nintendo + Game Freak; I just made the trainer sprites and the few dialogue changes that make up the patch itself.
+Also thanks to [the Pokered disassembly](https://github.com/pret/pokered) for making the creation process so easy!